Pascal-Institute/kokonut/README.md

 ---

-## Version 3
+## Version 3 (cont'd)

 ### Abstract

-- Inherit abstract of version 2
+#### Inherit abstract of version 2

+Added :
 - Reward is valid (It is valuable)
+- Optional : The minor number of kokonut framework is same to kokonut protocol version (for example kokonut:1.3.0 framework uses kokonut protocol version 3)
 - Protocol version smaller or equal to 2 blocks use version 2's proven of work

 ### Block Structure (Same as Version 2)